 Dr. Martin Hirschnitz-Garbers

 Dr. Martin Hirschnitz-Garbers is a Senior Fellow at Ecologic Institute and Coordinator of Resource Efficiency & Circular Economy.
-His work involves analysing and evaluating policies and policy instruments aimed fostering sustainable resource management and a Circular Economy.
+His work involves analysing and evaluating policies and policy instruments aimed fostering resource conservation and a Circular Economy.
 In his work, he uses qualitative social empirical research methods and applies case study and transdisciplinary research designs.
 He works in English and German and has knowledge of French.

 Dr. Martin Hirschnitz-Garbers focuses on the following research questions: (1) what drivers lie at the root of (un)sustainable resource use, (2) what role can policy instruments play in supporting a sustainability transition, (3) which recommendations can be derived from such research for effective policy mixes?

 He investigates these research questions in the context of the following research projects: